-Local Emergency Management Committees or LEMCs are responsible for emergency Management Committee: planning and management at the LGA level.
-LEMCs are chaired by the CEO of the Council in which the LEMC functions, and is supported by secretariat services (Local committee of council, but a separate body under the SERM Act.

-Emergency Management Officer).
-The remainder of the LEMC is comprised of representatives from local combat agencies, state agencies and service providers (e.g. local police, RFS, local health districts).
-It should be noted that the LEMC is not a council at, and manages secretariat services for the LEMC.
+Committees or LEMCs are responsible for emergency ne LGA level.
+LEMCs are chaired by the CEO of the ctions, and is supported by secretariat services (Local er).
+The remainder of the LEMC is comprised of bat agencies, state agencies and service providers Ith districts).
+It should be noted that the LEMC is not a barate body under the SERM Act.

-LEMO: Local Emergency Management Officer.
-A staff member at council who represents
+Officer.
+A staff member at council who represents ariat services for the LEMC.